- Turkey broth, from turkey carcass

 Today we are sharing a recipe from Facebook Friend Kelly B. who uses here leftover Turkey to make soup.
 Sounds YUMMY!
 Kelly did not share the exact measurements for ingredients, so pretty much on how you like your soup to taste is how you should season it!
 To get the nutrician facts, I used what I thought she might use to make her soup??

-2. Add veggies of your choice, (Kelly likes carrots, celery and onion).
-(Boil carrots in microwave for 5 minutes before adding to the crock pot.
+- Add veggies of your choice, (Kelly likes carrots, celery and onion).
+(Boil carrots in microwave for 5 minutes before adding to the slow cooker.
 This will help them cook while in the soup.)